sejori/simple_state_systems/README.md

 Input functions are triggered by external application logic, they take existing `state` as arg and must return an updated `state` object.

 Output functions take `state` as argument and implement conditional logic to trigger external application logic.
-This is basic state-feedback control.